Myrmidonut/fcc_responsive_tribute/README.md

 ## Introduction
 A tribute page to the swiss artist Alberto Giacometti.

-This project is part of freeCodeCamps Data Visualization certificate.
+This project is part of freeCodeCamps Responsive Web Design certificate.

 ## Project Requirements
 * The tribute page should have an element with a corresponding id="main", which contains all other elements.